rustatian/articles/algorithms/bitwise_and_task.md

 11  -- |0|0|0|0|1|0|1|1|
 12  -- |0|0|0|0|1|1|0|0|
 ```

+Do you see that?
+1-th column.
 Oh, I have an idea, 4-th bit is set to 1 in all numbers in that sequence.
 Good.
 So, if we found that common bit we could set it in the result number, because as we know, all other bits will be 0 during computation.
 Also, we know the size of the number from the description - [2147483647](https://en.wikipedia.org/wiki/2,147,483,647).
 32 bits.
-With that knoledge we can iterate from 0 to 32 (exclusive) and try to make a RIGHT SHIFT operation until `m` is less that `n` (remember, by description, m is always less than n).
+With that knowledge we can iterate from 0 to 32 (exclusive) and try to make a RIGHT SHIFT operation until `m` is less that `n` (remember, by description, m is always less than n).
 Why?
 Because when `n` became less or equal than `m` it would mean that we find that common prefix (further will be only zeros), both numbers now have bit 1 in position 0.
 Why only 2 numbers in that sequence, first and last?
-Because if we find that prefix on fist and the last numbers it would mean that all bits before will be 0 during AND operation.
+Because if we find that prefix on fist and the last numbers it would mean that all bits before will be 0 during AND operation on whole sequence.
-Let's see this on sample:
+Let's take a look at that sample:
 ```
 9   -- 0 0 0 0 1 0 0 1
 12  -- 0 0 0 0 1 1 0 0